 Sites are designated as NNLs because they contain the best remaining examples of specific biological and/or geological features.
 The natural features represented include aquatic and terrestrial ecosystems, geological processes and resultant landforms, and records of geologic history.
 Each site is a piece of the larger picture that is the illustration of the great diversity of our Nation's natural landscape.

-A listing of all NNLs by state and county can be found in the National Registry of Natural Landmarks.
-Or, click a state on the map below to explore NNL sites nearby or faraway.
+Click a state on the map below to explore NNL sites nearby or faraway.

 Learn more about National Natural Landmarks in each state.